 Christina Leano has experience which spans more than 10 years of spiritual guidance and program leadership to diverse audiences.
 Her work is grounded in her Catholic contemplative background (Benedictine and Cistercian), 18 years of Buddhist studies and practice, training as a mindfulness teacher, and lifelong commitment to ecological and social justice.
 She holds a BA from Yale University and an MA from the Graduate Theological Union in Berkeley, CA. Christina is on staff with the Global Catholic Climate Movement.

 Rev. Matthew Wright is an Episcopal priest, writer, and retreat leader working to renew the Christian Wisdom tradition within a wider interspiritual framework.
-He has been a student of Cynthia Bourgeault’s since 2010.
-Alongside his practice of Christianity, Matthew has worked with teachers from Islamic Sufi and Vedanta lineages.
-He writes a monthly column, Belonging, for Contemplative Journal and serves as priest-in-charge at St. Gregory’s Episcopal Church in Woodstock, NY.
+He serves as priest-in-charge at St. Gregory’s Episcopal Church in Woodstock, NY and is a teacher for Northeast Wisdom and The Contemplative Society.
+Matthew lives with his wife, Yanick, alongside the brothers of Holy Cross Monastery in West Park, NY.

 This program will be taught through Christian, Contemplative, Evolutionary, Prophetic, and Interspiritual lenses.